Graduate Nursing Program

 Learning Resource Center

-The LRC houses over 4,666 book and journal volumes and receives more than 100 nursing journal titles in print or electronic format, with online access to all of Baylor University's Waco campus electronic resources.
-The LRC resources include citation and full text databases, e-books, reference material, reserves, high speed printers, a full color touch screen scanner, audiovisual software and equipment, a computer lab, student e-mail and Internet access.
-The LHSON's poster printer is available for student use for professional presentations.
+The LRC houses over 4,666 book and journal volumes and receives 88 nursing journal titles in print or electronic format, with online access to all of Baylor University's Waco campus electronic resources.
+The LRC resources include citation and full text databases, books and e-books, reference material, reserves, high speed printers, a full color touch screen scanner, audiovisual software and equipment, sphygmomanometers (blood pressure cuffs), otoscope/ophthalmoscopes, as well as models and kits.
 The LRC can obtain journal articles or books not owned via a national network of health sciences libraries as well as through nonmedical library networks.
+The LHSON's postern printer, which is housed in the LRC, is available for student use for professional presentations.